Anthony has been awarded Artist-In-Residence positions that have taken him around the world.

 Examples of Residency Work

-During Anthony’s residency at the South Georgia Museum he created a new series of replica scrimshaw carvings to be sold in the Museum shop, raising funds for the good causes that the SGHT carries out.
-He also created fine art photographic prints that were auctioned on board visiting cruise ships in aid of the ongoing ‘Habitat Restoration Project‘.
-This fantastic conservation initiative has since succeeded in eradicating invasive rats from the entire island, safeguarding millions of nesting birds.
-Anthony is honoured to have helped support such a wonderful project.
+During his residency at the South Georgia Museum, Anthony created a series of replica scrimshaw carvings to be sold in the museum shop, raising funds to support the vital work of the South Georgia Heritage Trust (SGHT).
+He also produced fine art photographic prints, which were auctioned aboard visiting cruise ships in aid of the ongoing Habitat Restoration Project.
+This remarkable conservation initiative has since succeeded in eradicating invasive rats from the island, safeguarding millions of nesting birds.
+Anthony is deeply honoured to have contributed to such an inspiring and successful project.